laustindasauce/laustindasauce/README.md

 <!-- **NOTE: 'Most Used Languages' does not indicate my skill level, it is purely showing the amount of each language I have coded in my *public* repositories** -->

 **NOTE: A large chunk of my coding work can be found in my organizations!
-You can find them on left side of my profile page or right here:** 🤭
+You can find them on left side of my profile page or right here:** :wink:

 - [![ASU][1.0]][5]
 - [![BOTS][2.0]][6]